anishumairaa/HPC-AI-UPM-Team-3/LLAMA2.md

 # Base Code
-Our LLAMA2 are using this as base code
+Our LLAMA2 is using this as base code
 We are using ASPIRE2A as our cluster
 This project is based on [https://github.com/hpcac/2024-APAC-HPC-AI ](https://github.com/hpcac/2024-APAC-HPC-AI/blob/main/3_2_LitGPT_Llama2_Application_Notes_ASPIRE-2A.md)